deadmanoz/boss-2025-playground/notes/7-lightning-onion-builder.md

 **_NOTE: this is still a work in progress, it's much harder to communicate than I initially thought and IMO the current illustrations are not as clear as they could be!_**

 Fittingly enough, being the last "coursework" challenge, this one was probably the most difficult of the challenges thus far.
-The goal was to implement the construction of Lightning network onion packets given a list of hops, including hop/node pubkeys and payloads.
+It was all about understanding the construction of Lightning Network onion packets.

 The difficulties in this challenge lay in a few areas:
 - The need to familiarise yourself with [BOLT #4 - Onion Routing](https://github.com/lightning/bolts/blob/master/.04-onion-routing.md)